-The share of equity accounted investee losses of \$346,581 (2014:\$1,197,147) represents the Group's equity accounted share of the movement in UFP's net assets.
+The share of associate's losses of nil (2015: \$346,581) represents the Group's equity accounted share of the movement in UFP's net assets.
 Principally, UFP's investment in Urtek was written off reflecting research and development expenditure made within Urtek in the year.

-NOTE 9: PROPERTY, PLANT AND EQUIPMENT
+NOTE 10: PROPERTY, PLANT AND EQUIPMENT